 Few things can be as frustrating as spending months carefully assembling an investment thesis for a stock, finally getting a chance to buy at a price you like and then watching every single part of your carefully laid plan immediately go to pieces.
 But, that bit of breaking news that the CFO is headed to prison for lying about earnings for years or whatever did damage to the stock doesn’t have to all be bad, depending on your financial situation.
 In fact, for some investors, a decline for some piece of their portfolio could present them with the opportunity to create some major savings come tax time.
 So, if you’ve never heard the term “tax-loss harvesting” before, it might be time to get acquainted.
-It’s one way that you can help turn the pain of a falling stock market into a way to ease that other pain you start feeling around April every year.
+It’s one way that you can help turn the pain of a falling stock market into a way to ease that other pain you start feeling around tax time every year.

 What Is Tax-Loss Harvesting?

-When it comes to selling stocks at a loss, the important thing to understand is that any losses in your portfolio can be used to offset taxes on stock gains.
+When it comes to selling stocks at a loss, the important thing to understand is that losses in your portfolio can be used to offset taxes on stock gains.
 Understanding that aspect of the tax code is the root of a strategy known as tax-loss harvesting — identifying losing stocks and selling them to reduce your tax liability.

 And while you’re certainly missing out if Company B manages to buck its downtrend, it’s important to note that you’ll also be getting a chance to reinvest that money you currently have in a losing stock.
 So, you might be able to score both the tax benefits of realizing a capital loss and the improved returns from your portfolio from trading a losing stock for a winner.

 Learn More: 10 Things to Know About Tax-Loss Harvesting

 Understanding Capital Loss Carryover and How It Might Apply to You